What is special about the divisors of 24?

 \section{Introduction}

 The divisors of $24$ are $1, 2, 3, 4, 6, 8, 12$, and $24$.
-To pique the reader's interest and curiosity let us pose the following riddle: what is an \emph{interesting} number theoretic characterization of the divisors of 24 amongst all positive integers?
-There are probably several characterizations of these numbers.
-In this paper I will provide one characterization in terms of modular multiplication tables.
-This idea evolved interestingly from a question raised by my student Elliott in the elementary number theory class.
+To pique the reader's interest let us pose the following riddle: what is an \emph{interesting} number theoretic characterization of the divisors of 24 amongst all positive integers?
+I will present one in terms of modular multiplication tables.
+This idea evolved from a question raised by Elliott Mahler in my elementary number theory class.
 Shortly after introducing the new world of $\mathbb{Z}_{n}$, I asked my students to write down the multiplication tables for $\mathbb{Z}_{2}, \mathbb{Z}_{3}$, and $\mathbb{Z}_{4}$.
-I then showed them the multiplication table for $\mathbb{Z}_{8}$ on the screen (generated by MAPLE) with the intention of drawing their attention to some differences between tables for prime and composite moduli.
+I then showed them the multiplication table of $\mathbb{Z}_{8}$ with the intention of drawing their attention to some differences between tables for prime and composite moduli.

-Upon seeing these tables Elliott asked, ``\emph{I see that 1's in these multiplication tables appear only on the diagonal.
-Is that always true?}'' Of course, looking further one knows the answer.
-1's do not always occur on the diagonal and an example to consider is $\mathbb{Z}_{5}$, where $1$ occurs at an off-diagonal position $(2, 3)$ corresponding to the multiplication
+Upon seeing these tables Elliott asked, ``\emph{I see that 1's in these multiplication tables appear only on the diagonal \footnote{Throughout this paper the term ``diagonal" refers to the main diagonal.}.
+Is that always true?}'' Of course, looking further one knows that this is not always true.
+For instance, in table for $\mathbb{Z}_{5}$, $1$ occurs at an off-diagonal position $(2, 3)$ corresponding to the multiplication